Limited Warranty

 - Keep away from direct sunlight, water, solvents and contaminants.

 The acrylic adhesives employed in Surface Armor films and tapes have “pressure-sensitive adhesives,” abbreviated as PSA.
 The tack, or stickiness, of each product is formulated to adhere to certain surface types for a practical period of time, typically 6 months, unless otherwise stated.
-In “normal use” protective films are easily removed and don’t leave behind any stains or adhesive residue.
+Protective films are easily removed and don’t leave behind any stains or adhesive residue.

 “Pressure-sensitive” implies that some amount of pressure must be applied to the film in order for it to stick to the intended surface.
 In most cases, simply wiping one’s hand, a squeegee, or a laminating roller across the surface of the film is all that it takes.
 In general, it’s advisable to apply a consistent degree of pressure across the entire surface area of the film, as opposed to just pressing on the corners or along the edges.
 To be effective, it doesn’t have to be a work of art that is totally free of air bubbles and wrinkles.
 It just has to stick to the surface to be protected until you are ready to take it off.
 However, if the protective film is to be removed by the consumer (that is, the person paying for the underlying product) it is important to have a neat, clean, professional appearance.